 Open question (a free project to anyone who wants to do it): what is the CP violation in the Hydrogen atom?
 Given a hydrogen and an anti-hydrogen, what is the width of the 21 cm?
-Suspect it is something like $10^{-100}$ .
+Suspect it is something like 10^{-100} .
 The interesting question is where the CP violation enters.

-At the end of the day we must have the interference between two amplitudes (diagrams) with a difference in the strong and weak phases.
-Usually for a process there is just a single diagram where the higher-loop corrections are extremely small.
+CP violation ultimately appears as the result of interference between two diagrams with a difference in the strong and weak phases.
+The reason why CP effects are hard to see is that usually for a given process there is only a single leading diagram and the higher-loop corrections are extremely small.

-The weak phase is a CP-odd phase; it changes sign for a CP conjugate process.
+- The weak phase is a CP-odd phase; it changes sign for a CP conjugate process.
 This phase shows up in the Lagrangian.
-Given a coupling $V{ub}W^+\bar{u}b$ , then the Hermitian conjugate coupling is $V{ub}^W^-\bar{b}u$ .
-The strong phase, on the other hand, is a CP-even phase; it does not change sign between a process and its CP conjugate.
-All the phases in the Lagrangian change sign, so where does this come from?
-Strong phases come from time evolution.
-For example, a free particle has a trivial time evolution, $\exp(iEt)$ , independent of whether it is a particle or anti-particle.
-For a more complicated strongly-interacting system this becomes much less trivial.
-There is some complicated non-perturbative dynamics which, at the end of the day, give you some phase.
-In order for this to be important you really need a strong coupling: if you have two pions, what is the probability to scatter out to two pion.
-Another way to see it is going near a resonance; for example, two pion scattering near the $\rho$ resonance.
-There's a phase across in the Breit-Wigner resonance in classical scattering (same phenomena as a forced oscillation with friction).
-We will not discuss unphysical phases which can be rotated away by the field definitions.
+Given a coupling $V{ub}W^+\bar{u}b$, then the Hermitian conjugate coupling is $V{ub}^W^-\bar{b}u$. - The strong phase, on the other hand, is a CP-even phase; it does not change sign between a process and its CP conjugate.
+Since all the phases in the Lagrangian are CP odd, this phase cannot directly come from coupling constants.
+In fact, strong phases come from time evolution.
+(The 'strong' refers to a strong coupling, which is required to see this effect since it often involves interference with loop diagrams.)

+For example, a free particle has a trivial time evolution, $\exp(iEt)$, independent of whether it is a particle or anti-particle.
+A more complicated strongly-interacting system has much less trivial time evolution that yield a strong phase from complicated non-perturbative dynamics.
+One way this effect is manifested is when one goes near a resonance; for example, two pion scattering near the ρ resonance.
+There's a phase across in the Breit-Wigner resonance in classical scattering, exactly the same phenomena as a forced oscillation with friction.

-In mesons we have two processes of primary interest in flavor physics: decays and oscillations.
-Given an amplitude and its CP conjugate, we may write the amplitudes as where we write $\delta$ as the strong phase and $\phi$ as the weak phase.
-It's very bad notation because the $\delta$ in our CKM parameterization is the weak phase.
-This partitioning into two terms is required by enforcing that the terms have the same coefficients and that the amplitude and CP-conjugate amplitude are related by simply flipping the sign of the weak phase.
-Similarly,
+In mesons there are two processes of primary interest in flavor physics: decays and oscillations.
+Suppose there are two diagrams leading to the decay of a meson B into a final state f.
+We may write the amplitudes for $B \to f$ and its CP conjugate as where we write δ as the strong phase and φ as the weak phase.
+Admittedly this is very bad notation because the δ in our CKM parameterization is the weak phase.
+These terms, for example, typically correspond to a tree-level diagram and a penguin.
+It is trivial generalize this to the case where there are multiple diagrams with different phases.
+The partitioning (14.4-14.5) into two terms is required by enforcing that the terms have the same coefficients and that the amplitude and CP-conjugate amplitude are related by simply flipping the sign of the weak phase.
+Similarly, let us write,